 Cara Ameer, a top-producing broker associate from Northeast Florida, writes about working with buyers and sellers, sticky situations and real estate marketing in her regular Inman column that publishes every other Wednesday.

-Ah, the open house.
-This is a critically important event in new agents’ careers.
-It is often the first public appearance, if you will, for agents to showcase themselves to the community and beyond.
+Hosting an open house, whether for their own listing or, more commonly, for another agent, is often the first public appearance for agents to showcase themselves to the community and beyond.
 Everyone is watching — the security cameras connected to the doorbell, the neighbors, colleagues, friends and, of course, the listing agent and the seller who agreed to let the agent host the event.

 This is the time to show everyone that you are a step above the rest.
 Here are 10 things new agents must know about holding open houses for another agent.